chain/multitool/examples.md

 ## Abstract Range Proof

 This is an abstract template for various rangeproofs.
-Using it standalone is not possible because it defers the choice of commitments to be signed to the higher-level protocols (see asset range proof, value range proof, issuance asset range proof) that must ensure commitments are not malleabile with respect to the proof.
+Using it standalone is not possible because it defers the choice of commitments to be signed (`{C}`) to the higher-level protocols (e.g. a [set range proof](#set-range-proof)) that must ensure that none of the commitments are malleable with respect to the proof.

-Warning: this algorithm is not running in constant time.
+**Warning: this algorithm is not running in constant time.**

 * `NR` — number of rings
 * `NI` — number of items per ring